Hypothetical Axis victory in World War II: Hypothetical German victory in World War I

-Depictions of the Central powers

 A similar but less frequent theme are alternate histories describing a hypothetical victory of Imperial Germany in World War I.

 The first of this kind was When William Came (full name: When William Came: A Story of London Under the Hohenzollerns) written by British author Saki (the pseudonym of Hector Hugh Munro) and published in November 1913, thus at the time a future history rather than alternate history.
 Correctly predicting a war between Britain and Germany (in which Saki himself would be killed), the book assumes that Germany would win and impose a harsh occupation regime on the defeated Britain.

 A much later example is Harry Turtledove's Curious Notions, describing a world dominated into the late 21st Century by the descendants of Kaiser Wilhelm II, who promote monarchies everywhere and preserve Austria-Hungary and the Ottoman Empire as German satellites.
-In the book, the people of the occupied United States, like the rest of the world, are harshly oppressed by an omnipresent German secret police, similar to the role of the Gestapo in Nazi victory scenarios, but without the Nazi murderous antisemitism.
+In the book, the people of the occupied United States, like the rest of the world, are harshly oppressed by an omnipresent German secret police, similar to the role of the Gestapo in Nazi victory scenarios, but without the influence of Nazi ideology.

 In the alternate timeline of Keith Laumer's Worlds of the Imperium, Imperial Germany won the First World War but failed to consolidate its victory, with a chaotic and highly destructive war, and eventually, a nuclear war, continuing to sweep the planet for generations.

 Philip José Farmer's The Gate of Time mentions, but does not describe in detail, an alternate timeline in which Kaiser Wilhelm IV (rather than Adolf Hitler) controls an expansionist, imperialist Germany in this world's Second World War.

 The alternate history mod Kaiserreich, Legacy of the Weltkrieg of the video game Hearts of Iron IV also covers a world where Germany won World War I, as the United States never joins the Entente.
 Causing Germany to gain territory in Central Africa and Eastern Europe, securing their gains under the Reichspakt military alliance and the Mitteleuropa economic alliance.
 The British and French mainlands were taken over by syndicalist revolutionaries, while their governments remain in exile in Canada and Algeria respectively.
 Italy is divided between a syndicalist government in the north, the Two Sicilies in the south, the Papal State in Rome, and the Austrian-supported Italian Republic in Lombardy and Venetia.
-Austria-Hungary and the Ottoman Empire survive the war and Bulgaria gains territory from Serbia and Greece.
+Austria-Hungary and the Ottoman Empire survive the war and Bulgaria gains territory from Serbia, Greece, and Romania.
 The Russian Civil War still occurs, but ends in the victory of the White movement.
-The United States continues to be in an economic depression by 1936.
+The United States continues to be in an economic depression by 1936, and will eventually fall into a four way civil war between syndicalists under John Reed, a military junta of the federal government under Douglas MacArthur, a longist government under Huey Long, and the Pacific states under many different leaders.